Bond Market Update

 What should you do about it?

-Watch and see if mortgage bonds can remain above their 10-day moving average, but be prepared to lock your rate if mortgage bonds fall below that level.
+Watch for mortgage bonds to rebound, but be prepared to lock your rate quickly if mortgage bond prices resume their decline.

 Economic CalendarEconomic reports that may impact mortgage rates this week:

 |Thu 25 Feb||Durable Goods||Jan||0.5%||1.1%||3.4%|

 |Thu 25 Feb||Initial Jobless Claims||Week of Feb 15||861k||838k||730k|

 |Thu 25 Feb||Pending Home Sales Change||Jan||-0.3%||-0.2%||-2.8%|

 |Fri 26 Feb||Personal Income||Jan||0.6%||9.6%||10.0%|

 |Fri 26 Feb||Core PCE Price Index||Jan||0.3%||0.2%||0.3%|